Kin The Know

 Omega-3 is a generic term that refers to a category of lipids (fatty acids) that are essential to a baby’s brain development.
 Omega-3s (docosahexaenoic acid and eicosapentaenoic acid) can’t be synthesised in the body, and need to be sought from our diets or with fish oil supplementation.

-But, the standard western diet is severely deficient in these critical nutrients.
-On top of this, pregnant women become depleted in omega-3 fatty acids because the foetus is absorbing most of it.
+However, the standard Western diet is severely deficient in these critical nutrients [5].
+On top of this, pregnant women become depleted in omega-3 fatty acids because the foetus absorbs most of it.

 This is why fish oil supplementation is excellent not just for developing babies, but for making sure mum's muscles and heart stay strong, too.

-You can increase your omega-3 fatty acids intake by eating huge amounts of low-mercury fish, but it’s much easier with a EPA and DHA rich fish oil.
+You can increase your omega-3 fatty acids intake by eating huge amounts of low-mercury fish, but it’s much easier with EPA and DHA-rich fish oil.

 What are the benefits of fish oil during pregnancy?